gavinlyonsrepo/NOKIA5110_TEXT/README.md

 Functions
 ----------------------------------------

-// Construct of the class object from left to right pin 1-5(LCD)
-// RST pin 1, CD pin 2, DC pin 3, DIN pin 4, CLK pin 5
+Construct of the class object from left to right pin 1-5(LCD) RST pin 1, CD pin 2, DC pin 3, DIN pin 4, CLK pin 5

-NOKIA5110_TEXT(uint8_t LCD_RST, uint8_t LCD_CE, uint8_t LCD_DC, uint8_t LCD_DIN, uint8_t LCD_CLK)
+1. NOKIA5110_TEXT(uint8_t LCD_RST, uint8_t LCD_CE, uint8_t LCD_DC, uint8_t LCD_DIN, uint8_t LCD_CLK)

-// This sends the  commands to the PCD8544 to init LCD LCDInit()
+This sends the  commands to the PCD8544 to init LCD

+2. LCDInit()

-// gotoXY routine to position cursor
-//  x - range: 0 to 84 (0 to 0x53)
+gotoXY routine to position cursor,  x - range: 0 to 84 (0 to 0x53),
-// y - range: 0 to 5 ( 6 blocks one byte each 6 * 8 = 48
+y - range: 0 to 5 ( 6 blocks one byte each 6 * 8 = 48

-LCDgotoXY(uint8_t , uint8_t);
+3. LCDgotoXY(uint8_t , uint8_t);

-//Clears the LCD by writing zeros to the entire screen LCDClear(void)
+Clears the LCD by writing zeros to the entire screen

+4. LCDClear(void)

-//There are two  banks in the LCD, data and commands.
-This
+There are two  banks in the LCD, data and commands.
-//function sets the DC pin high or low depending, and then sends
+This function sets the DC pin high or low depending, and then sends the data byte The first byte is one(data) or zero(cmd) , second byte data

-//the data byte The first byte is one(data) or zero(cmd) , second byte data LCDWrite(unsigned char , unsigned char);
+5. LCDWrite(unsigned char , unsigned char);

-//Given a string of characters, one by one is passed to the LCD LCDString(const char * characters);
+Given a string of characters, one by one is passed to the LCD

+6. LCDString(const char * characters);

-// Function to set contrast passed a byte , default BF.
+Function to set contrast passed a byte , default BF.
-// Set LCD VOP Contrast, range = ((0x00-0x7F) |0x80) , 0xB5 = (0x35|0x80) try B1 - BF normally.
+ Set LCD VOP Contrast, range = ((0x00-0x7F) |0x80) , 0xB5 = (0x35|0x80) try B1 - BF normally.

-LCDsetContrast(uint8_t )
+7. LCDsetContrast(uint8_t )

-LCDenableSleep()
+8. LCDenableSleep()

-LCDdisableSleep()
+9. LCDdisableSleep()

 Installation
 ------------------------------